cui-unige/modelisation-verification/README.md

   free private repositories.
 * [MacOS High Sierra](https://www.apple.com/macos/high-sierra/)
   or [Ubuntu 18.04 LTS 64bits](https://www.ubuntu.com/download/desktop),
-  in a virtual machine, for instance using [VirtualBox](http://virtualbox.org), or directly with a dual boot.
+  if needed in a virtual machine, for instance using [VirtualBox](http://virtualbox.org), or directly with a dual boot.
 * [Atom](https://atom.io): a text editor, that we will use to type the sources.